Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-theme.md

 ### Supporting

-The supporting colors of orange design.
-These colors are meant for backgrounds, data display or illustrations.
+The Boosted supporting colors are meant for backgrounds, data display or illustrations.
 As you may have noticed, they don't change their color depending on the theme.
 They should not dominate the page.

 {{< palette.inline >}}
 {{- range where $.Site.Data.palette "category" "Supporting colors" }}